 Some shelter dogs have harder times finding forever homes than others.
 Rescues and shelters use calendar events like Adopt A Less Adoptable Pet Week to raise awareness, but you can help less adoptable dogs all year long with these actions.
 Here’s how you can help.

 Help us share these pups’ stories during Adopt A Less Adoptable Pet Week, September 21st to 27th in 2020.
 Maybe we can inspire others to give a chance to dogs who normally get overlooked at the shelter!

 Severe neglect can mean extended periods of extreme suffering resulting in permanent injury or even death.
 Dogs can’t speak up for themselves when humans are mistreating them, so it’s important to step up when we suspect a problem.
 Here’s how to spot the signs of a neglected dog, and what you can do about it.

 The time following any shelter adoption can be critical.
 That’s not simply because you and your dog are getting to know each other, but because those first days and weeks are laying a foundation for your new life together.
 Here are a few things you can do to help your shelter dog with decompressing in a new home.

 Animal hoarding is not only dangerous to the animals in the hoarding situation, but also to the hoarder, themselves.
 Here is what you should know about animal hoarding and what to do if you see the signs of an animal hoarder.

 One of the most preventable causes of deadly heat stroke and dehydration in dogs is being left in hot cars.
-Here are seven of the best window smashing to save dogs from hot cars caught on video.
+Here are seven times heroes smashed windows to save dogs from hot cars, caught on video.

 Social Petworking Month takes place all throughout June, and it’s a chance to use social media for the benefit of pets who are looking for forever homes.
 There are several ways to participate that can make a positive impact on the lives of pets waiting to find loving families.